kouprlabs/revyv/webbrowser/README.md

 # Webbrowser

 The `webbrowser` target integrates the Chromium Embedded Framework (CEF) into Revyv.
-The build automatically downloads the matching CEF binary distribution and links it against the project.
+The build automatically downloads the matching minimal CEF binary distribution and links it against the project.

 ## CEF version